Optimization and Problem Solving of Pandora FMS

 Restoring databases

-To learn more about “Server Management and Administration”, go to this link.
+To learn more about “Server Management and Administration”, follow this link.

 When making certain modifications to my.cnf (for example, adding the innodb_file_per_table parameter), it is likely that the database will not work when restarting the service.
-If you get the following error you should restore the previous configuration (you should use root user credentials or root user) and perform a database backup:
+If you get the following error, you should restore the previous configuration (you should use root user credentials or root user) and back up the database:

 InnoDB: Error: log file ./ib_logfile0 is of different size 0 5242880 bytes